kanaka/raft.js/research_class/paper.md

 - **bandwidth and scale**: a distributed browser based application may be able to avoid expensive bandwidth into and out of the backend data-center by passing messages and state directly between browsers.
-  Depending on the design of the appication this may also enable better scalability then a more centralized model.
+  Depending on the design of the application this may also enable better scalability then a more centralized model.

 Here are some specific use cases in which Raft over WebRTC may be